Chip-firing based methods in the Riemann--Roch theory of directed graphs: Abstract

 \section{Abstract}

 Baker and Norine proved a Riemann--Roch theorem for divisors on undirected graphs.
 The notions of graph divisor theory are in duality with the notions of the chip-firing game of Bj\"orner, Lov\'asz and Shor.
 We use this connection to prove Riemann--Roch-type results on directed graphs.
 We give a simple proof for a Riemann--Roch inequality on Eulerian directed graphs, improving a result of Amini and Manjunath.
-We also give a graph-theoretic version of the abstract Riemann--Roch criterion of Baker and Norine, and explore the natural Riemann--Roch property introduced by Asadi and Backman.
-Our proofs are based on a deeper understanding of the connections between graph divisor theory and some well-known concepts of combinatorial optimization such as graph orientations and feedback arc sets.
+We also study possibilities and impossibilities of Riemann--Roch-type equalities in strongly connected digraphs and give examples.
+We intend to make the connections of this theory to graph theoretic notions more explicit via using the chip-firing framework.